cPEPmatch Tutorial

 * Ensure your hot spot count is at least as large as the motif size.

-S100P Example: In our case, we identified hot spots for chain A binding to chain B as residues '28 32 34 37 41 43 49 78 90 92'.
+residues '28 32 34 37 41 43 49 78 90 92'.
 We set threshold=2 and motif=5.
 Refer to the figure below.
-On the left, you'll see an example of Chain A (in magenta) and Chain B (in yellow) at the binding interface, with the hotspots highlighted in red licorice.
-On the right, an example of the submission form is displayed
+On the left, you'll see an example of Chain A

-Step 4: Run cPEPmatch
+Step 4: Review your cPEPmatch results

-The zip file contains the following files:
+* Output: The zip file contains the following files:

 * match_list.txt file listing all matches, their fit values, and which cyclic peptide residues matched with the protein.